blib-la/hyv/docs/22_HYV_REST_API_NEXTJS_API_ROUTE_SERVERLESS.md

 }
 ```

-In this function, we first verify if the incoming request is a `POST` request.
-If so, we pass the
+In this function, we verify if the incoming request is a `POST` request.
+If it is, we pass the
 user's message to the Hyv agent using the `assign` method and return the response from the agent in
 JSON format.
-For request methods other than `POST`, we return a `405 Method Not Allowed` error.
+For any other request methods, a `405 Method Not Allowed` error is returned.

-## Utilizing the REST API
+### Utilizing the REST API

-With the serverless function ready, you now have a REST API for Hyv at the `/api/hyv` endpoint.
-To
+With the serverless function ready, a REST API is set up at the `/api/hyv` endpoint.
+To interact
-interact with the Hyv agent, send a `POST` request to this endpoint with a JSON body that contains
+with the Hyv agent, send a `POST` request to this endpoint with a JSON body containing the user's
-the user's message:
+message:

 ```json
 {